amirthalingamrajasundar/IndicCommerce/README.md

 # Agentic Ecommerce Application with WhatsApp Voice Interface

-This application enables voice-based ecommerce interactions through WhatsApp, supporting regional Indian languages.
-Users can search for products, manage their cart, and complete purchases entirely through voice commands in their preferred language.
+## Overview
+This project is an agentic ecommerce application that enables users to interact with a shopping assistant via WhatsApp using voice messages in regional Indian languages.
+The app leverages Sarvam AI for speech processing, LangGraph for agent workflow, and Twilio for WhatsApp integration.
+It supports product search, shopping cart management, and checkout, all through natural language voice input.

 ## Features

-- **Multilingual Voice Input**: Accept voice commands in multiple regional Indian languages
-- **Natural Language Understanding**: Extract product requests, quantities, and other details
-- **Retrieval Augmented Generation**: Intelligent product recommendations using RAG
-- **Interactive Shopping Cart**: Build and manage cart throughout the conversation
-- **Voice Responses**: Return responses in the user's language with text and audio
-- **Checkout Process**: Complete transactions within the WhatsApp conversation
+- **WhatsApp Integration**: Receive and respond to user messages (including audio) via WhatsApp using Twilio.
+- **Voice Input in Indian Languages**: Users can send voice messages in their preferred regional language.
+- **Speech-to-Text & Text-to-Speech**: Uses Sarvam AI APIs for accurate speech recognition and synthesis.
+- **Retrieval-Augmented Generation (RAG)**: Identifies product requirements and fetches relevant product information.
+- **Shopping Cart & Checkout**: Manages cart state and handles checkout via conversational flow.
+- **Modular Agent Design**: Built with LangGraph for extensible, maintainable agent workflows.
+- **Robust Error Handling**: Handles audio conversion, API errors, and user feedback gracefully.

 ## Architecture